Developer-Autodesk/design.automation.inventor-csharp-basics/README.md

 # Understanding the sample
 A detailed description of the sample is available in [Docs/DeveloperNotes.md](Docs/DeveloperNotes.md).

+## How to debug samplePlugin locally

+Make sure that Inventor is installed and its license is not expired.
+Set debugPluginLocally as startup project and start it.
+A new instance of Inventor will be launched.
+If there are any break points in the samplePlugin, the program execution will break.

 ## Quotas and Limits
 Apps, Activies and WorkItems have quotoas and limits.
 To find out more information on this can be found in [Docs/QuotasAndRestrictions.md](Docs/QuotasAndRestrictions.md).